The Golden Gate Bridge rising through Karl the Fog

 Marina

-Sailboats, sun, and post-grads who lift.
-The flat walking spine between The House and the rest of the city.
+Sailboats, sun, coffee runs, and the easiest walkable stretch between The House and the rest of the city.

 • Marina Green sunset